Home Theater Projectors - Warranty and Support

 Comparing projectors for those two aspects is fairly straightforward, but with an occasional twist.

 Support, on the other hand, is hard to get a handle on.
 Some companies seem to have a superb reputation for support, but for the most part, I don't get enough feedback to make determinations.
 In fact when I do comment, it is usually in part based on my previous experience as owner of a large online projector reseller.
-Having sold that business, I was still involved through end of 2005, but that's now a while ago, and some things may have changed.
+Having sold that business, I was still involved in it, through end of 2005.
+Still that's now 4+ years ago, and some things may have changed.
 For that reason I'll make no attempt here to try to define and rank support.

 Projector Warranty Duration: